SAP-samples/teched2025-XP261/exercises/ex5/README.md

 # Exercise 5 - Provisioning to SAP back-end systems

-In this exercise, we will provision the new user with the two new assignments to the SAP target systens.
+In this exercise, you will provision the new user with the two new assignments to the SAP target systens.

 <img src="./images/Intro5.png">